 Many of you want more information on family travel.
 Me too—but since I’m a single guy, I can’t write about that.
 Luckily, I know many others who can, so I’m in the process of getting a few people to write guest posts on the subject.
-Additionally, if you are a family who went traveling around the world, I’d love to interview you for my website.
+Additionally, if you’re a family who went traveling around the world, I’d love to interview you for my website.
 You can reach me at [email protected]

 One of the complaints I got was that this blog is too US-centric.
 Well, I am American, so there’s only so much I can do about that.
-Most of my tips are universal — it doesn’t matter what nationality you are, when you get to Paris, we all save money the same way.
-That being said, I fully recognize that a lot of the banking, credit card, and travel hacking advice I give is US centered.
-I’m only one man and I can’t know about EVERY banking system there is.
+Most of my tips are universal, though.
+It doesn’t matter what nationality you are, when you get to Paris, we all save money the same way.
+That being said, I fully recognize that a lot of the banking, credit card, and travel-hacking advice I give is US-centered.
+I’m only one man, and I can’t know about EVERY banking system there is.
 But again, luckily, others do.
 In an effort to address this concern, I’m currently finding writers from outside the United States who can speak to this aspect of travel.

 I really appreciate everyone taking the time out to complete these surveys.
 I learn a lot about you readers and what you’re looking for.
-I still keep the core of this blog the same but the survey allows me to address aspect of travel I might have overlooked.
+I still keep the core of this blog the same, but the survey allows me to address aspects of travel I might have overlooked.

 So thanks for all your constructive feedback!
 You’ll be seeing some new content soon!